-The rupee deprecation is putting tremendous pressure on the margins and profitability, forcing companies to increase prices in the domestic market, which are already struggling.
+The rupee depreciation is putting tremendous pressure on the margins and profitability, forcing companies to increase prices in the domestic market, which is already struggling.

 “We are feeling the impact of the depreciation as the costs of our imports have gone up.
 With the automobile industry in a slowdown, raising prices has an adverse impact on sales.
 So, we are carefully studying the situation and the impact on our bottom lines,” said Jnaneswar Sen, senior VP (marketing and sales) at Honda Cars India.

 However, a lot of companies in India pay for their imports in foreign currency.
 Similarly, they may use foreign currency for interest payments on their loans.
 A fall in the Rupee makes imports more expensive and forces companies to pay more interest on loans.
 This could have a negative effect on the ability of manufacturers to compete on the global market.

 Despite this, politicians appear to be confident that things will return back to normal.
 Last week, according to FT.com, Prime Minister Manmohan Singh wearily defended his response to India’s growing currency crisis with hopes of a silver lining.